We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Subscribers to Calm can access an array of different features, including the following:

-Meditation sessions are guided by a speaker who narrates the session by delivering content that contains mindfulness teaching.
+Speakers guide meditation sessions, narrating the session by delivering content that contains mindfulness teaching.

 The meditation sessions are grouped into different categories, such as:

-Meditations can be accessed as standalone sessions, courses, or series.
+Meditations can be accessed as stand-alone sessions, courses, or series.

 Sessions range between 3 and 30 minutes.